 Kinaesthetic learners enjoy learning through experience.
 These children are hands-on learners who appreciate using their sense of touch to process information.
 A kinaesthetic learner may find it easiest to comprehend scientific ideas by conducting a simple science experiment.
 For example, a child can learn about the different stages of matter by holding an ice cube in his or her hand.
 Your child may also enjoy the use of skits or role play in understanding concepts.
 Incorporating movement into the lesson through dance or games is one way to engage these learners.
 How about inviting him or her to act out scenes from a text to truly get into a character’s shoes?
 This is also a good way to get the child’s creative juices flowing.

 Learning is Personal

 Central to the VARK model is the idea that learning is personal.
 We all have our preferred methods of comprehending, processing and retaining information.
 MindChamps considers the benefits of individualised learning styles as reflected in our Art of Learning Enrichment curricula for both lower primary students and the upper primary cohort.
 MindChamps Enrichment Academy also provides courses like the MindChamps Reading and MindChamps Writing programmes.
 Respectively, these two specially designed curricula aim to nurture young children into skilled and confident readers and expressive and creative writers.
-If your child tends towards auditory or kinaesthetic learning, you might also be interested in considering our Champions Communication programme at the MindChamps Académie of Stars.
+If your child tends towards auditory or kinaesthetic learning.

 By having an understanding of different learning styles, you will be better equipped to cater to the specific learning strengths of your child and select the most suitable enrichment courses and learning strategies tailored to him or her.